jeremytammik/tbc/a/1529_revitlookup_reflect.md

 RevitLookup Using Reflection Cleanup #RevitAPI @AutodeskRevit #aec #bim #dynamobim @AutodeskForge

 Last week, I presented a drastic change to RevitLookup using <code>Reflection</code> to provide more complete coverage of all the Revit database element methods and properties.
 Victor Chekalin took a critical look at this new version and cleaned it up significantly.
-Now all is well and significant order has been restored again
+Now all is well and order has been restored again
 &ndash; Shock and gripe
 &ndash; Commit summary
 &ndash; 1.
 Methods and properties extraction